Latent variable graphical model selection via convex optimization: Introduction and setup

-\paragraph{Related previous work} The problem of decomposing the sum of a sparse matrix and a low-rank matrix, with no additional noise, into the individual components was initially studied in \cite{ChaSPW2009} by a superset of the authors of the present paper.
-Specifically this work proposed a convex program using a combination of the $\ell_1$ norm and the nuclear norm to recover the sparse and low-rank components, and derived conditions under which the convex program exactly recovers these components.
-In subsequent work Cand\`es et al. \cite{CanLMW2009} also studied this noise-free sparse-plus-low-rank decomposition problem, and provided guarantees for exact recovery using the convex program proposed in \cite{ChaSPW2009}.
-The problem setup considered in the present paper is quite different and is more challenging because we are only given access to an inexact sample covariance matrix, and we are interested in recovering components that preserve both the sparsity pattern and the rank of the components in the true underlying model.
-In addition to proving such a consistency result for the estimator \eqref{eq:sdp}, we also provide a statistical interpretation of our identifiability conditions and describe natural classes of latent-variable Gaussian graphical models that satisfy these conditions.
+The problem of decomposing the sum of a sparse matrix and a low-rank matrix via convex optimization into the individual components was initially studied in~\cite{ChaSPW2009} by a superset of the authors of the present paper, with conditions derived under which the convex program exactly recovers the underlying components.
+In subsequent work Cand\`es et al.~\cite{CanLMW2009} also studied this sparse-plus-low-rank decomposition problem, and provided guarantees for exact recovery using the convex program proposed in \cite {ChaSPW2009}.
+The problem setup considered in the present paper is quite different and is more challenging because we are only given access to an inexact sample covariance matrix, and we wish to produce an \textit{inverse} covariance matrix that can be decomposed as the sum of sparse and low-rank components (preserving the sparsity pattern and rank of the components in the true underlying model).
+In addition to proving the consistency of the estimator~(\ref{eqsdp}), we also provide a statistical interpretation of our identifiability conditions and describe natural classes of latent-variable Gaussian graphical models that satisfy these conditions.
 As such our paper is closer in spirit to the many recent papers on covariance selection, but with the important difference that some of the variables are not observed.